talgball/lbr/README.md

     if __name__ == __main__:

-statement at the bottom of the module.
-The main entrypoint module, robot.py, is an exception to this rule.
-The others are not executed as mains at runtime.
+statement near the bottom of the module.
+The main entry point module, robot.py, is an exception to this rule.
+The others are not executed as mains at runtime except during unit testing.

 ### Executive
 The executive package provides for configuring the robot at run time and commands the rest of the system.
+It also provides for shutdown operations.

 A configuration module uses a sqllite database to store primary configuration information as metadata for significant capabilities of the robot.
-The configuration process reads the database and arranges for indicated processes to be launched and connected together with various communications methods, typically python joinable queues.
-Using this approach, the robot itself is
+The configuration process reads the database and arranges for indicated processes to be launched and connected together with various communications methods, typically python joinable queues, as specified in the metadata.
+Using this approach, the robot itself is "softly modeled" and can be significantly modified and extended often without changing the existing code.

+After launching with the robot command, the system provides a command console in a terminal window.
+Three types of commands are supported at the console: builtin, external and python.
+Builtin commands are as follows:
+* /r/power/angle - Run the motors at a power level between 0 and 1 at a steering angle between 0 and 360 degrees.
+* /r/power/angle/range/sensor/interval - Run the motors at the given power level and angle subject to constraints:
+  * range - Measured by the indicated sensor must be greater than the value specified, between 0 and 769 cm.
+  * sensor - Indicate which of forward, back, left or right range sensors to measure against the constraint.
+  * interval - Stop the motors after an interval in seconds has expired, regardless of the range constraint.
+* S or s - Shortcut to immediately stop the motors.
+Equivalent to /r/0/0.
+* /a/angle - Report that the robot has turned by the indicated number of degrees.
+* /t/angle - Turn the robot by the indicated number of degrees, 0 to +/- 360.
+Positive angles turn clockwise.
+* /h/heading - Turn the robot to the indicated compass heading.
+* /s/text - Convert indicated text to speech and play over default audio output.
+* /d/song - Dance to the indicated song.
+(Command no longer supported in current version.)
+* Shutdown - Shutdown the lbr software system

+Note that when operating the robot from a client, such as the web application, these commands derived from indications expressed in the user interface and supplied automatically to the executive module for processing.
+The command console provides a manual means of controlling the robot without a client and is also useful during development and testing.

+External commands are added to the executive based on configurations in the metadata.
+Typically, a command string and optional arguments are mapped to an entry point which is launched in a separate process on invocation.
+Currently, The following external commands are supported:
+*  navcam - Launch the navigation camera application, which is further described below in the __Applications__ section.
+*  docksignal - Launch the listener for infrared signals from the robot's charging dock to aid in docking navigation.
+*  autodock - Launch the automatic docking application to guide the robot into it's charging dock.

+Hooks for command acceptance and further processing are stubbed out in the executive.
+The idea behind this construct is to provide a place in the architecture to connect to higher level considerations on whether to deem some commands as acceptable or not prior to execution.

+Finally, any console command line that starts with __!__ is passed to the python interpreter literally for attempted execution.
+The interpreter will have access to the namespace of the executive process.

 ### Communications